What you need to know

 Optimal planting depth

-Avoid high planting speeds that make planter units bounce, as this can cause shallow seed placement and variable emergence.
+Avoid high planting speeds that make planter units bounce, as this can cause variable depth of seed placement and uneven emergence.

 Plant at the most opportune time